Boats

 JOURNEYS TO SOUTH AFRICA

-The continent of Africa was a largely unknown destination for Balts who had escaped to Sweden in 1944.
-But as Soviet authorities called on Sweden to return “its citizens,” refugees began searching for safer lands far from the Soviet Union.
+The continent of Africa was a largely unknown destination for Estonians who had escaped to Sweden after World War II.
+But as Soviet authorities pressured the Swedish government to return “its citizens,” refugees began searching for safer lands far from the Soviet threat.

-Consequently, Estonians quietly began making plans that would bypass official channels, just as their brethren had done sailing to other parts of the world.
+In response, Estonians quietly began making plans that would bypass official channels, just as their brethren had done as they escaped to other parts of the world.
 The refugees collected funds, bought ships, and set plans in motion.
-Little did they know how long and difficult the journeys to South Africa would be.
+They did not know how long and difficult the journeys to South Africa would be.
 It is known that six boats left Sweden for South Africa.
-Three of them, the Dagmar, Ann-Mari, and Ly, were successful and transported about 70 refugees to their new homeland via Lüderlitz, German South West Africa (Namibia).
+Three of them, the Dagmar, Ann-Mari, and Ly, were successful and brought about 70 refugees to their new home in South Africa via Lüderitz, German South West Africa (Namibia).

 Boat name / Date of arrival / Passengers / Destination